Hague Convention Attorney in Laguna Hills, CA

 A child’s status as undocumented will not effect the determination of whether a child is settled.

 Under the Hague Convention, a court may allow a minor child to testify about his or her preferences to stay in California as long as the child demonstrates sufficient maturity to express his or her desire to remain in the custody of the parent living in the United States.
 This determination is based upon the discretion of the judge and is on a case by case basis.
 The judge may exercise their discretion not to interview a child.

 Fees and Costs for Stay or Dismissal

-Family Code section 3428 requires a court to assess fees and costs against a party who invokes the jurisdiction of an Orange County court unjustifiably.
+Family Code section 3428 requires a court to assess fees and costs against a party who invokes the jurisdiction of a California court unjustifiably.
 Fees and costs include any reasonable and necessary expenses associated with the litigation and can incorporate travel expenses and investigation fees and attorney fees.